ISSArt-LLC/ISSArt-LLC.github.io/posts/2016-02-08-deployment-of-symfony2-application-using-deployer.md

 And run deployment on test server.

 ```
-<pre class="EnlighterJSRAW" data-enlighter-language="shell">$ php bin/dep deploy testing
+$ php bin/dep deploy testing
 ```

 If something is wrong, a simple rollback to the previous release is supported by Deployer.

 ```
-<pre class="EnlighterJSRAW" data-enlighter-language="shell">$ php bin/dep rollback testing
+$ php bin/dep rollback testing
 ```

 **Get more examples and documentation [here](http://deployer.org/).**

-After the first time deployment process, you should configure your web server to serve your “web” directory inside “<deploy\_path>/current” directory.
-If you have no permissions to configure your web server, simply create symlink from your document root to “<deploy\_path>/current” directory.
+After the first time deployment process, you should configure your web server to serve your “web” directory inside “<deploy_path>/current” directory.
+If you have no permissions to configure your web server, simply create symlink from your document root to “<deploy_path>/current” directory.

 ***Happy Symfonying!***